GeertjanWielenga/vuejet/README.md

 After cloning the repo, take the following steps in the order below.

-`npm install`: dependencies set in the [package.json](https://github.com/GeertjanWielenga/vuejet/blob/master/package.json) file are downloaded.
+`npm install`: the dependencies set in the [package.json](https://github.com/GeertjanWielenga/vuejet/blob/master/package.json) file are downloaded.

 `grunt build`: the `web` staging folder is created and the custom libraries defined in the